Online and Blended Learning

 ONLINE LEARNING INITIATIVES

 Two recent partnerships in online learning have enabled Northwestern to continue experimenting with different modes of offering online and blended courses.
 Partnerships with Coursera and Semester Online (SON) have helped us lead the way in shaping the landscape of online higher education.
-We are continuing to offer Massive Open Online Courses (MOOCs) through Coursera, but Semester Online will be discontinued following summer 2014 courses.
+We are continuing to offer Massive Open Online Courses (MOOCs) through Coursera, but Semester Online has been discontinued following summer 2014 courses.

 Coursera Request for Proposals